yhonaMC/fermat/README-GUI.md

 ### Wallet

 A Wallet is a GUI Component that allows a user to carry out financial transactions, like sending and receiving crypto currencies, using different Plug-ins that Fermat offers through Modules.
-Each Module Wallet has an associated Module, thus, there is a one-on-one relationship between a Wallet and its Module.
+Each Module Wallet has an associated Module, thus, there is a one-on-one relationship between a Wallet and its Module Through this can be made purchasing items on-line with a computer or using a smartphone to purchase something at a store

 ### SubApp